probabll/probabll.github.io/_pages/jobs.md

 At Probabll we rely on techniques from machine learning, deep learning and statistics, adapt and apply them to challenging language generation problems in NLP.
 To join us you do not need to be an expert in those fields, all we expect is that you are comfortable with one or more of those and that you are enthusiastic to advance your knowledge together with the rest of the group.

+This position is in the context of a broader collaboration, also involving [Dr. Vlad Niculae](http://vene.ro) who has recently posted a [closely-related call](https://vacatures.uva.nl/UvA/job/PhD-Position-in-Machine-Learning-for-Natural-Language-Processing/750676902/).